assegaiphp/assegai/CONTRIBUTING.md

 To save yours and our time, we will systematically close all issues that are requests for general support and redirect people to Stack Overflow.

-If you would like to thcat about the question in real-time, you can reach out via [our discord channel]()
+If you would like to thcat about the question in real-time, you can reach out via [our discord channel][discord]

 ## <a name="issues-and-bugs"></a> Found a Bug?